 From the early nineties Technical Workshops has designed and, if required, manufactured products for various commercial applications.

 In 2013 Technical Workshops was appointed by the Victorian Police to provide repairs to component level and seven day phone support for a range of interview equipment.

 Technical Workshops has a long history of quality workmanship and a professional approach to our business.
-Knowledgeable and accountable administration staff supports our qualified and experienced team of Technicians who are specialists in their field or specific product area.
-All have a commitment to provide the quality of service and repair you would expect directly from the manufacturer.
+Knowledgeable and accountable administration staff support our qualified and experienced team of Technicians who are specialists in their field or specific product area.
+All have a commitment to provide the quality and level of service and repair you would expect from the manufacturer.